What Are Life Insurance Dividends?

 Your choice isn't permanent.
 Change dividend options as your situation changes.

 Life insurance dividends are generally not taxable.
-The IRS treats dividends as a return of premium or money you already paid.
+The IRS treats them as a return of premiums already paid.

-Compare dividend-paying policies by examining long-term performance and company financial strength beyond current rates.
+When comparing dividend-paying policies, long-term performance history and financial strength matter more than current rates.

 Review dividend payment consistency over at least 10 years when comparing insurers.
 Companies advertising dividend payment records exceeding 100 years usually demonstrate long-term financial stability.